Ian Oswald: Academic career

 He was educated first in London and later in Belper, Derbyshire.
-In 1947, he became a medical student at Caius College, Cambridge, gaining a First Class Honours degree in the Part 2 Tripos in Psychology.
+In 1947, he became a medical student at Gonville and Caius College, Cambridge, gaining a First Class Honours degree in the Part 2 Tripos in Psychology.
 He completed his clinical studies in Bristol and, when in the Royal Air Force, gained a knowledge of electroencephalography.
 He spent two years at Oxford, and for his research received the MD (Cambridge) in 1959.

 He became a lecturer in the Department of Psychological Medicine of the University of Edinburgh in 1959.
 In 1963 he was awarded the Gaskell Gold Medal in Clinical Psychiatry of the Royal Medico-Psychological Association, and in the same year the degree of D.Sc. of the University of Edinburgh.
 In 1965-1967, on leave from Edinburgh, he established a Department of Psychiatry in the University of Western Australia.
 He became a Foundation Fellow of the Royal College of Psychiatrists in 1971, and in 1977 was appointed to a personal Chair in the University of Edinburgh.